MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ## DESCRIPTION

 This cmdlet creates a new standard or trial container type.
 A standard container type, by definition, has a billing profile associated with it and can be either regular billed or direct to consumer billed.
 A trial container type does not have a billing profile.
-In case of regular billing, the next step after creation is the addition of a billing profile using the [Add-SPOContainerTypeBilling] (./Add-SPOContainerTypeBilling.md) cmdlet.
+In case of regular billing, the next step after creation is the addition of a billing profile using the [Add-SPOContainerTypeBilling](./Add-SPOContainerTypeBilling.md) cmdlet.
 With the use of `-IsPassThroughBilling`, you can create a direct to customer billed container type.
 There is no need to attach a billing profile in case this case.  `–TrialContainerType` when used creates a trial container type, that has a validity of 30 days.

 You must be a SharePoint Embedded Administrator to run this cmdlet.